calculationsrequired/animal-scanner/README.md

 ### Data Set
 This project will use the Microsfot Common Objects in Context (COCO), which contains images and their labels and classifications.
 ### Software
-Tensorflow and Keras with Python.
+Tensorflow and Keras with Python will be used to train the network to recognize objects and names.
+I will write a program in python to take in an image as input and retrieve information from a database.
+That output will then be returned as text for user.
 ### Relevant Research Articles
 ImageNet Classification with Deep Convolutional Neural Networks by Alex Krizhevsky
 ### Collaboration